tangjm/news_summary_challenge/README.md

 A front-end app displaying news headlines from the Guardian news website.
 This was a project for learning about React Hooks, especially the 'useEffect' hook and how we can use it to make asynchronous API calls.
 It was also a good opportunity to practice creating custom hooks.

-This project is currently deployed on Vercel.
+This project is currently deployed on Netlify.

 ### **Installation steps**